Chris & Samantha Stays

 A little history

-Several years ago, a neighbor approached us with surprising news: our building sits on land once owned by American Patriot Paul Revere.
-We dug into historical maps and records - and confirmed it.
-Here's the story.
+Several years ago, a neighbor approached us with surprising news.
+He shared that our building is on land previously owned by American Patriot Paul Revere.

-The History Channel describes Paul Revere as a colonial Boston silversmith, industrialist, propagandist, and patriot - immortalized in the Henry Wadsworth Longfellow poem about his midnight ride to warn the colonists of a British attack.
-That ride gave the local militia a key advantage during the Battles of Lexington and Concord, sparking the Revolutionary War and eventual American independence.
+The History Channel describes Paul Revere as "a colonial Boston silversmith, industrialist, propagandist and patriot immortalized in the Henry Wadsworth Longfellow poem describing Revere's midnight ride to warn the colonists about a British attack.
+He gave the local militia a key advantage during the Battles of Lexington and Concord, sparking the Revolutionary War and eventual American independence."

-The Old North Church referenced in the poem - where Revere hung the lanterns that signaled how the British were invading - is a couple of blocks away in the North End.
-It's even visible from the top of our roof deck stairs, if you look off the back of the building through the narrow opening between the other brick buildings.
+The North Church, referenced in the poem and where Revere hung the lanterns to alert the local militia the means by which the British troops were invading, is a couple blocks away in the North End.
+It is visible from the top of our roof deck stairs if you look off the back of the building through the narrow opening between the other brick buildings.

 Confirming it with historical maps